-Kenyon College relies on its close working relationships with local law enforcement agencies to receive information about incidents involving Kenyon College students and recognized student organizations, on and off campus.
-If the Office of Campus Safety learns of criminal activity involving students or student organizations, it will coordinate with the appropriate external law enforcement agency to forward information about the situation to the Office of Student Rights and Responsibilities, as appropriate.
+Kenyon College relies on its close working relationships with local law enforcement agencies to receive information about incidents involving Kenyon College students and recognized student organizations.

+Currently, there are no student organizations operating off-campus.
+The majority of student organizations recognized by Kenyon College are in college-owned or leased properties and are considered on-campus with respect to Clery geography.
+Two student organizations are directly adjacent, therefore reasonably contiguous to college property and criminal activity is monitored per Clery Geography reporting as non-campus.
+If the Office of Campus Safety learns of criminal activity involving students or student organizations at an Off-Campus location, it will coordinate with the appropriate external law enforcement agency to forward information about the situation to the Office of Student Rights and Responsibilities and Office of Civil Rights, as appropriate.